 Luckily though you don’t need to go through pains to summit this little peak.
 A short moderate pitched trail at 1 mile roundtrip can take you to this legendary summit with its classic views of villages and other hills in the Merrimack Valley.
 Or there are plenty of rocks to boulder up and down if you wish for more of a challenge.
 Once on top though, you will realize that what little effort it took you to reach the summit will be rewarded ten folded by the classic and elegant view.

 It should be noted that Hooksett Pinnacle is now own by the town of Hooksett and is now legal to summit from Pinnacle Street.
 The direction in the old Southern New Hampshire AMC Guide is now incorrect and the Ardon Drive entrance is now off limits!

 VIA STANDARD PATH: From I-93 North.
 Get off on Exit 9 (3A) and head north (right) toward Hooksett.
 Stay on route for roughly 5 miles until you reach what is the old center of Hooksett (All buildings are older than 50 years).
 You want to make a left on Pinnacle Street just before Main Street.
-There is parking on the side of Pinnacle Street. (thanks hornemw)
+As of 2020 there is now parking on Pinnacle Street (lukezoom)

 Read updates above.

 When To Climb

 This little gem can be summitted any time of the year.
 It is especially fun in winter to snowshoe up the trail.